nikitavoloboev/data/README.md

 ## Grow your own digital garden 🌱

 Such wikis are also called [digital gardens](https://joelhooks.com/digital-garden).
-There is a [DigitalGardens community on Reddit](https://www.reddit.com/r/DigitalGardens/) which discusses tools to maintain & create these wikis as well as how to unlock the most insight from creating them.
+There is a [DigitalGardens community on Reddit](https://www.reddit.com/r/DigitalGardens/) which discusses tools to maintain & create these wikis goals to develop [new transformative tools for thought](https://numinous.productions/ttft/).

 I collected a list of [wikis I liked the most](other/wiki-workflow.md#similar-wikis-i-liked) for inspiration.